cedlemo/blingbling/README.md

 Originally, I have written Blingbling for myself but I share it under the GNU GPL-v2 (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 Testers and feedbacks are welcome!

-The current version is the v2.0 and works with Awesome WM 3.5.
+The current version is the v2.1 and works with Awesome WM <= 3.5.6 and Lua <= 5.3.
 There are a lot of changes between the v1.0 and the v2.0.
 Open the doc/index.html file if you want to read an exhaustive documentation.

 <img src="https://raw.github.com/cedlemo/blingbling/master/config_example/japanese2_screen.png" width="576" height="324" alt="Screenshot">

-###Version: v2.0
+###Version: v2.1

 *  line_graph
 *  progress_graph